alcestide/alcestide.github.io/_posts/2023-11-12-heil-to-quake.md

 In the realm of <b>classic</b> first-person <b>shooters</b>, my enduring passion traces its <b>roots</b> back to <i>1996</i> with the iconic game <b>Quake</b> developed by <b>id Software</b>.
 Over the years, my infatuation with this timeless <b>masterpiece</b> has only deepened, leading me to revisit its virtual landscapes pretty much on a <b>regular</b> basis.

 Quake was one of the first <b>fully 3D </b>first-person shooter games.
 It has its influences from <b>Doom</b> in terms of gameplay, design, and story, and it played truly a <b>pivotal</b> role in modernizing FPS gaming.
 I personally consider it to be the <b>progenitor</b> of <b>contemporary</b> first-person shooters.
-Especially noteworthy is the fact that the first <i>Half-Life</i> released in 1998 operated on the Quake Engine.
+Especially noteworthy is the fact that the first <i>Half-Life</i> released in 1998 operated on a modified version of the Quake Engine.

 This detail <b>underscores</b> its profound <b>impact</b>, as its engine served as the technological <b>backbone</b> for one of the most <b>influential</b> and groundbreaking titles of its time.